fooyay/coates/README.md

 - 👋 Hi, I’m @coates
-- 👀 I’m interested in Ruby on Rails, React, and AWS
+- 👀 I’m interested in Ruby on Rails, Laravel, and AWS
-- 📫 How to reach me: sean at kudoway.com
+- 📫 How to reach me: sean.coates at gmail.com

 <!---
 coates/coates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.